yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 - [ ] Match & Set is not taking into account the weight attr
 - [ ] Integrate with HTerrain plugin
 - [ ] Subgraphs / Loops?
-- [ ] Patterns
 - [ ] Sample spline along N random positions
-- [ ] Remove vertices too close to hard edges of a mesh
+- [ ] Discard points too close to hard edges of a mesh
 - [ ] Add noise to position <-- Improve noise
 - [ ] Spline sampling interior in non grid pattern
 - [ ] Allow to filter rows in the inspector